Top 10 ecommerce KPIs for online merchants

 A low abandoned cart rate is ideal, because it goes hand in hand with a high conversion rate.
 So explore our guide to how to increase checkout conversion rates to learn how to optimize your payment flow to keep friction low and sales high.

-Customer acquisition cost (CAC)
+8. Customer acquisition cost (CAC)

-These costs include everything your business pays to market, advertise, and sell to customers to attract them to spend money on your website.
+Customer acquisition cost refers to how much it will cost your ecommerce business, on average, to obtain each new customer.
+These costs include everything your business pays across all marketing and sales efforts.
 It could include ad spend, marketing software subscriptions, the cost of promotional materials, and your sales team’s salaries.

 To calculate CAC, use the formula:

 It’s also important to understand CAC in relation to the other ecommerce KPIs we’ve discussed here – particularly CLV.
 Comparing these metrics helps you evaluate whether you’re acquiring customers at a cost that is justifiable – and sustainable – based on the revenue you can expect from those customers over the duration of their journey with your business.
+Striking this balance is crucial.

-Return rate
+9. Return rate

-(Number of returned products/number of products shipped) x 100
+(Number of returned products/number of products shipped) x 100%

-Analyzing your return rate unlocks a treasure trove of insights into your ecommerce store’s approach.
-A high return rate, for example, might indicate issues with the quality of your products, or with the descriptions or images of them you’re showcasing on your website.
+You can compare return rate data alongside product launch dates to learn about customer preferences and product performance.
+A high return rate, for example, might indicate issues with the quality of your products, or with the descriptions or images of them.

-Net Promoter Score (NPS)
+10. Net Promoter Score (NPS)

-Net Promoter Score is an industry-agnostic metric used to quantify and measure levels of customer satisfaction and loyalty.
+Net Promoter Score is an industry-agnostic metric used to quantify levels of customer satisfaction and loyalty.
 It involves asking your customers – via a single survey question – how likely they are to recommend a product or service on a scale of 0 to 10:

 "On a scale of 0 to 10, how likely are you to recommend our products/services to a friend or colleague?"